branegg/guider-test/Assignment.md

 # Step 2

-In `server/index.js instead of using the method generateMockUpResponse use the menthod generateOffice365Schedule passing this week start and end date and tranform the response in the format described above.
+In `server/index.js instead of using the method generateMockUpResponse use the menthod generateOffice365Schedule passing this week start and end date and transform the response in the format described above.

 **Business rules:**